tanin47/saltstack-gce/README.md

-A masterful SaltStack architecture on Google Compute Engine
+Salt Masterful Architecture on Google Compute Engine
 ============================================================

-A Fabric script to setup the Salt master (on Ubuntu VM) and Salt minions (on both Ubuntu VM and Windows VM).
+The project setups the Salt master (on Ubuntu VM) and Salt minions (on both Ubuntu VM and Windows VM).

-This script should be used for educational purpose.
+It should be used for educational purpose.
 Therefore, you should look at the source code and learn how it works.

 Installation